-A partnership consisting of five universities (Tuskegee University, Alabama State University, Auburn University, the University of Alabama and the University of Alabama at Birmingham), five community colleges (Central Alabama Community College, Enterprise Junior College, Shelton State Community College, Wallace Community College at Selma and Wallace State Community College), nine school districts (Barbour Co., Bullock Co., Dallas Co., Lee Co., Lowndes Co., Macon Co., Montgomery City, Perry Co. and Selma City Schools), McWane Science Center, Materials Research Science and Engineering Centers (MRSECs) at Cornell University and the University of Wisconsin and the Southeastern Consortium for Minorities in Engineering (SECME) has been formed to enhance the science achievement of students in the 6th-8th grades in selected districts of Alabama Black Belt Region.
+A partnership consisting of four universities (Tuskegee University, Alabama State University, Auburn University, and the University of Alabama), five community colleges (Central Alabama Community College, Enterprise Junior College, Shelton State Community College, Wallace Community College at Selma and Wallace State Community College), nine school districts (Barbour Co., Bullock Co., Dallas Co., Lee Co., Lowndes Co., Macon Co., Montgomery City, Perry Co. and Selma City Schools), McWane Science Center, MIND Research Institute, Materials Research Science and Engineering Centers (MRSECs) at Cornell University and the University of Wisconsin and the Southeastern Consortium for Minorities in Engineering (SECME) has been formed to enhance the science achievement of students in the 6th-8th grades in selected districts of Alabama Black Belt Region.

 This grant addresses the critical issue of the lack of preparation in math and science on the part of students matriculating at colleges in STEM disciplines.
 The staff of Alabama Mathematics, Science and Technology Initiative (AMSTI) has provided valuable guidance in the need analysis and development of contents of this grant.

 The activities that are proposed to accomplish the goal of this partnership include:

 - Development course modules to enhance teachers' presentation of science courses and student learning